 Students need to pass three A Level subjects that they have chosen (not including General Studies).

-Students must gain an AS pass in General Studies or Critical Thinking.
+Students must gain an AS pass in an additional subject.

 Student need to complete at least 100 hours of enrichment activities over the two years.
 These hours need to be made up from at least 2 or 3 core areas: